Table of Contents

 What should I check before each engine use?

-- Check engine for sufficient fuel and open the tank ventilator
+- Check outboard for sufficient fuel and open the tank ventilator

 - If engine has not been started for two weeks or more, replace petrol to avoid damage from oxidation and water deposits.
 A full tank and additional stabilizers minimize the risk of oxidation and condensation.